 - Durable medical equipment

-Under Medicare Part B, you must meet the calendar year deductible of $226.
-Once you complete your Medicare Part B deductible, you might be responsible for 20% of the Medicare-approved amount to receive coverage for most health care services.
+Under Medicare Part B, you must meet the calendar year deductible of $240.
+Once you complete your Medicare Part B deductible, you might be responsible for 20% of the Medicare-approved amount to receive coverage for most healthcare services.

 Remember, Part B may cover some services but not require a coinsurance or copayment — this is great news and may mean even more savings!